Why Is My Beagle So Hyper? [TIPS FOR CALIMG DOWN]

 Beagle pups seem to have boundless supplies of energy.
 It is perfectly normal for Beagle puppies to be exceptionally hyper.
 They are always in motion, always moving getting into trouble.

 Beagles are designed to explore everything that they see.
 Their endless exploration and high level of curiosity leave nothing behind to explore.
-Their curiosity encourages them to make new discoveries each day.
+Their curiosity encourages them to make discoveries each day.

 Just like with any kid, a Beagle pup’s attention span is quite short.
 They tend to lose focus very quickly.
 It’s important to keep your Beagle training sessions short and to end them on a positive note.